-Intact Genomics (ig®) ATCC15834 Electrocompetent Agrobacterium cells are made from a specific strain of Agrobacterium rhizogenes, Agrobacterium rhizogenes pRi15834 (agropine type).
+Intact Genomics (ig®) ATCC15834 Electrocompetent Agrobacterium cells are made from a specific strain of Rhizobium rhizogenes (formerly Agrobacterium rhizogenes), Agrobacterium rhizogenes pRi15834 (agropine type).
 Agrobacterium rhizogenes is a soil-borne gram-negative bacterium that can infect most dicotyledons, a few monocotyledons and some gymnosperms.
 ATCC15834 Electrocompetent Agrobacterium are optimized for the highest transformation efficiencies and are useful for transgenic operations of legumes, tobacco, variety of grasses and other plants.
 ATCC15834 Agrobacterium rhizogenes strain contains pRi15834 agrobacterium-type Ri plasmid and displays rifampicin resistance.

 Competent cell type: Electrocompetent

 Transformation efficiency: ≥ 1 x 107 cfu/µg pCAMBIA1391z DNA

 Shipping condition: Dry ice